stevenkhwun/EconometricsUsingR/README.md

 # Econometrics Using R
-Brief notes of the LSE external course EC2020 Elements of econometrics and using R to implement the examples and exercises.
+This repository contains brief notes on the LSE external course EC2020 "Elements of econometrics" I have used R to implement the examples and exercises in the course.

+The course text is Introduction to Econometrics by Christopher Dougherty (5th edition).
+The [companion website][Dougherty] contains the datasets and various supplementary materials.

 A good reference is [Introduction to Econometrics with R][Intro] by Christoph Hanck, Martin Arnold, Alexander Gerber, and Martin Schmelzer.